scottish-government-design-system/designsystem.gov.scot/components/category-item/index.md

 ### Without left border
 Category items can have the left border removed.
 {% include example-frame.html name="no-border" caption="Example of a category item with no left border" %}

+### TEMP SMORGASBORD

+{% include example-frame.html name="smorgasbord" caption="All variants in a single example for demo" %}